maxmanders/maxmanders.co.uk/_posts/2017-05-07-mental-health-awareness-week-gad-update.markdown

 indecisive and distracted; irritable; self-critical and lacking in self confidence.
 Thankfully those around me, who care about me, recognise this.

-Being able to talk about GED without stigma or prejudice has helped so much.
+Being able to talk about GAD without stigma or prejudice has helped so much.
 Were I not able to, I don't think I'd be doing as well as I am.
 Perhaps counter intuitively, talking about it makes it less of a big deal: just one facet of who I am, rather than a defining characteristic.